 Pygmy rattlesnakes have cytotoxic venom.
 However, because they are smaller rattlesnakes, they do inject a lot of venom when they bite.
 Despite their small size and this low venom yield, however, being bitten by a western pygmy rattlesnake can disrupt your blood flow, prevent blood clotting, and destroy tissue.

 The Eastern Diamondback Rattlesnake lives in southeastern Louisiana.
 These snakes prefer moist, forested areas.
 They are excellent swimmers and can easily climb 30-foot-tall trees.
 Eastern diamondback rattlesnakes spend early mornings and afternoons basking in the sun, and then later take refuge in gopher tortoise burrows.
 Measuring 3-6 feet in length and weighing 5-10 pounds, the eastern diamondback rattlesnake is one of the largest and heaviest rattlesnakes in the Americas.
 There are reports of some of these snakes reaching nearly 8 feet in length!

 Eastern diamondback rattlesnakes are yellowish, olive green, or gray, tinged with brown undertones.
 They get their name from the large dark patterns on their backs.
-These patterns are shaped like dark diamonds with light-colored borders and light brown centers.
-A thick, dark-colored band bordered with white stretches from each eye to their mouth on both sides of their face.
+These patterns are shaped like dark diamonds with light-colored borders and light-brown centers.
+A thick, dark-colored band bordered with white stretches from each eye to the mouth on both sides of their face.